Rugby-Record-breaker Jones to lead Wales against Scotland | Sports-Games

 Alun Wyn Jones will become the most capped player in test history when he leads a much-changed Wales in their Six Nations finale against Scotland in Llanelli on Saturday.

+"He has had to wait a bit longer than we anticipated, but to do it (break the record) in a Six Nations match will be special for him."
+Just behind Jones in the scrum, looseforward Shane Lewis-Hughes will make his debut alongside Justin Tipuric and Taulupe Faletau in the backrow.

+"Shane is a young guy that we see having a big future in the game, though it's probably come in a bit earlier than we anticipated with injuries," Pivac said.
+"But he's a guy that's trained the house down.
+He's got everyone talking in camp.
+Alun Wyn said he's been waiting for someone to come along like him.

+"That tells you something about his work ethic and the way he trains - like a young Alun Wyn Jones."
 Jones will have a new lock partner this week as Will Rowlands comes in for Cory Hill in one of six changes from the side that lost 38-21 to France in a friendly in Paris last weekend.
-Prop Tomas Francis also comes into the front-row alongside Rhys Carre and Ryan Elias.

-Liam Williams will play in his second test since the World Cup last year as he takes over on the wing from George North and is part of a back three that also includes Josh Adams and fullback Leigh Halfpenny.
+Liam Williams will play in his second test since the World Cup last year as he takes over on the wing from out of form wing George North.
 Other changes see Gareth Davies come in at scrumhalf and Owen Watkin start at inside centre.

 Wales have had a disappointing Six Nations to date with just a single victory in their four matches, but will finish above Scotland in fourth if they can get a win.
 Team: 15-Leigh Halfpenny, 14-Liam Williams, 13-Jonathan Davies, 12-Owen Watkin, 11-Josh Adams, 10-Dan Biggar, 9-Gareth Davies, 8-Taulupe Faletau, 7-Justin Tipuric, 6-Shane Lewis-Hughes, 5-Alun Wyn Jones (captain), 4-Will Rowlands, 3-Tomas Francis, 2-Ryan Elias, 1-Rhys Carre.